PHARMACEUTICAL AIDS

 Advantages of Colouring Agents

-- Help doctor in identifying drugs given during previous treatment
+- Help doctors identify drugs given during previous treatment.

-- Help in sale of medicine by familiarisation of colour
+- Help in the sale of medicine by familiarisation of colour.

 Uses of Colouring Agents

-- For Identification: Tablets, capsules, medicated surgical dressings, medical gas cylinders (e.g., blue coloured anaesthetic trichloroethylene)
+- For identification: Tablets, capsules, medicated surgical dressings, and medical gas cylinders.

-- To Increase Patient Acceptability: Flesh-tinted powders, cherry-red cough mixtures, bright-coloured tonics
+- To increase patient acceptability: Flesh-tinted powders, cherry-red cough mixtures, and bright-coloured tonics.

 Flavours / Flavouring Agents

-Flavouring agents play a vital role in masking the disagreeable taste of liquid dosage forms used for oral purposes.
-In order to increase patient compliance, certain antibiotics masticated in the mouth and chewable tablets of antacids are generally sweetened and added with flavouring agent.
+Flavouring agents play a vital role in masking the unpleasant taste of liquid dosage forms used for oral purposes.
+To improve patient compliance, some antibiotics, chewable tablets, and antacid preparations are sweetened and flavoured.
+Good flavouring helps make medicines more acceptable, especially for children and sensitive patients.

 | Taste of Product | Suitable Masking Flavour |